kvarak/dnd/docs/_Classes/warlock.md

 <div class="descriptive" markdown="1">

 #### Charming
-You can use Charisma instead of Intelligence for all you Warlock features, including as your spellcasting ability, and for your invocation and pact features.
+You may use Charisma instead of Intelligence for all you Warlock features, including your spellcasting ability, invocation and pact features.
 </div>

 ### Persistent Allure
-Starting at 6th level, your charms become even more irresistible.
+Your charms become even more irresistible.
 When a creature you target makes a saving throw against your spell or effect that would charm the target, you can use this feature to impose disadvantage on that saving throw.

 You can use this feature a number of times equal to your Charisma modifier, and regain all uses when you finish a long rest.

 ### Shroud of Secrecy
-At 10th level, your patron's power infuses you with a shroud of secrecy for you to conduct your affairs.
+Your patron's power infuses you with a shroud of secrecy for you to conduct your affairs.
 Whenever you are the target of a divination spell or about to be percieved through magical scrying sensors, you are immediately aware of it and can use a ***reaction*** to shroud yourself with a *nondetection* spell.

 Additionally, you can now cast *alter self* as an ***action***, but it does not require concentration.

 ### Vampiric Kiss
-At 14th level, you can drain a victim's life force with a kiss.
+You can drain a victim's life force with a kiss.
 As an ***action***, you may kiss a charmed or otherwise willing creature, or make a melee spell attack.
 Your target must make a Wisdom saving throw against your warlock spell save or be charmed and incapacitated until the beginning of your next turn, while also suffering 5d10 necrotic damage that it interprets as a euphoric, sensual feeling.
 You heal an equal amount of damage.

 As an ***action*** on subsequent turns, you may maintain this effect, requiring a new saving throw by the target to charm and incapacitate them and deal 2d10 necrotic damage, which you also heal.
 You may continue to maintain this ability until the target saves, it dies, or you decide to no longer maintain it.